cph/ep_postmaster/README.md

 #### Overriding Default Mail Views

-To override the mailer view, just drop the view in the `/views/ep_postmaster/postmaster/bounced_email.txt.erb`
+To override the mailer view, just create a file at `/views/ep_postmaster/postmaster/bounced_email.txt.erb`

 You'll have access to an instance variable named `@bounced_email` which is an instance of `MailgunPost`.